Customizing the GraphQL Schema

 As mentioned above, Gatsby’s internal data store and query capabilities are

-available to custom field resolvers on the context.nodeModel
+available to custom field resolvers on the context.nodeModel argument passed

 to every resolver.
-Accessing node(s) by id
+Accessing node(s) by id (and optional type) is possible

-with getNodeById
+with getNodeById and

-.
+getNodesByIds.
 To get all nodes, or all

-nodes of a certain type, use getAllNodes
+nodes of a certain type, use getAllNodes.

 And running a query from inside your resolver functions can be accomplished

-query arguments.
+limit and skip query arguments.

-We could for example add a field to the AuthorJson
+We could for example add a field to the AuthorJson type that lists all recent

 posts by an author: